 The AFM-Telethon in France, Muscular Dystrophy Association in the United States, Myotubular Trust in Britain, Anderson Family Foundation and Joshua Frase Foundation participated in the financing of this study.

-Following these preclinical results, Genethon is collaborating with Audentes Therapeutics, a biotechnology company specialized in the development of treatments for rare muscle disorders, in order to initiate a clinical trial for myotubular myopathy based on gene therapy.
+Following these preclinical results, Genethon collaborated with Audentes Therapeutics, a biotechnology company specialized in the development of treatments for rare muscle disorders, in order to initiate a clinical trial for myotubular myopathy based on gene therapy.